jefhar/sfbaam_wipedrive/README.md

 performing the drive wipes.
 Given `-p0`, `move_wipedrive` will move the file to `/Q345678.pdf`.

 The `-f` parameter will force an output file to be re-written.

+XML files for which there is no matching PDF will be moved to `<outputPath>/missing`, and PDF files that show a wiping error will be moved into a folder underneath `<ouputPath>` that shows the error.
+This simply filters files for manual review.

 #### Why
 In our environment, a drive is wiped, and the resulting XML log and PDF file are named `log.xml` and `log.pdf`.
 The